snltd/SexyMF/README.md

 The final part of the URI is the state that will be returned, so should new statuses appear in SMF, they will be automatically handled.

-To get the status of a single service
+To get the status of a single service use the `svc` variable.

     $ svcs -H system/system-log:default
     GET http://host:9206/smf/@/svcs?svc=system/system-log:default HTTP/1.1

 The FMRI service name you pass through the API goes straight to `svcprop(1)`.
-No checking or parsing is done, so it's your responsiblity to use a correct, unambiguous FMRI just as if you were using the standard CLI tools.
+Input is sanity checked, but it's your responsiblity to use a correct, unambiguous FMRI just as if you were using the standard CLI tools.

 All services queried this way are returned as a JSON object of the following
 form: